cardano-scaling/hydra/README.md

 - [ ] Optimistic Head closure and incremental de-/commit protocol extension
 - [ ] Relay-capable, mesh network

+## :handshake: Contributing

+The best way to contribute right now is to provide feedback.
+Give the [demo](./demo) a test drive and have a look at our [documentation](./docs).
+Should you have any questions, ideas or issues, we would like to hear from you:

+- #ask-hydra on the IOG [Discord server](https://discord.gg/Qq5vNTg9PT)
+- create a Github [Discussion](https://github.com/input-output-hk/hydra-poc/discussions) or [Issue](https://github.com/input-output-hk/hydra-poc/issues/new)
+- or ask on Cardano [StackExchange](https://cardano.stackexchange.com/) using the `hydra` tag

+When contributing to this project and interacting with other contributors, please follow our [Code of Conduct](./CODE-OF-CONDUCT.md).

 ---

 <p align="center">